yaraju/wordnetlib/README.md

 First, install the WordNet software on your *nix machine:

+On Ubuntu/Debian:
 ```
 sudo apt-get install wordnet
 ```

+NOTE: If you're using a different *nix flavor, the current code expects the Wordnet installation to be at /usr/share/wordnet.

 Then, include the repo.
 In Gradle: